olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 The `html` literal template helper comes from the [`Lit-HTML`](https://lit-html.polymer-project.org) library, which Lit-Element imports and exposes for us.

-Lit-HTML is an efficient and concise template engine, that relies on the browser's [literal template API and parser](#TODO:definition)– allowing fast rendering and using plain Javascript expressions in the templates.
+Lit-HTML is an efficient and concise template engine, that relies on the browser's [Template literals API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and its expression parser – allowing lightning-fast rendering and the use of plain Javascript expressions in the templates.

-Along expressions evaluation and substituion, Lit-HTML provides other features — it namely transparently handles `Promise` and `async` iterators; as well as it allows to embed HTML templates:
+Lit-HTML also transparently handles many kinds of values: `Promise` and `async` iterators (as provided by generators and web streams – when the later will implement them); Strings, DOM nodes, Arrays, Maps and Sets; and it allows to nest Lit-HTML templates:

 ```
   render() {